 Find some time to turn off your phone.

 Bake Something Yummy!

 Baking helps me when I’m feeling down.
-Just mixing the ingredients, putting it in the oven, having the smell of what I’m making go throughout the house.
+Just mixing the ingredients, putting it in the oven, and having the smell of what I’m making go throughout the house is a sure way to make me happy.
 Mmmm, I’m getting hungry!

 Plan Something Fun